🍡 mochi

 </svelte:boundary>

-Every server-side island failure emits an island:error event on mochiEvents.
+Every server-side island failure emits island:error on mochiEvents.
 Subscribe to forward failures to error tracking:

 import { mochiEvents } from 'mochi-framework';